 • Call flip: Switch between devices amid an ongoing call by placing it on hold and picking it up on another device.

-• Call delegation: Assign calling privileges to another user and let them make and receive calls on your behalf.
+• Call delegation: Assign calling privileges to another user so they can make and receive calls on your behalf.

-• Push-to-talk: Imitates the traditional walkie-talkie by allowing the user to quickly relay a group message, facilitating real-time one-to-many or one-to-one voice communication.
+• Push-to-talk: Imitates the traditional walkie-talkie by allowing users to quickly relay group messages, facilitating real-time one-to-many or one-to-one voice communication.

 • Quality of service dashboard: Provides a data overview of call quality across call queues, auto receptionists, and common area phones.

-All plans include SMS/MMS, voicemail transcription, multiple device use, unlimited auto-attendants and interactive voice response (IVR), automatic call distribution, business hours routing, call recording, team messaging, hot desking, and Zoom AI Companion.
+All plans include SMS/MMS, voicemail transcription, multi-device use, unlimited auto-attendants, interactive voice response (IVR), automatic call distribution, business hours routing, call recording, team messaging, hot desking, and Zoom AI Companion.

 RingCentral logo.